 The need for and pursuit of scholarly legitimacy also drove the emergence of “elite” journals with demanding conceptual and methodological rigour.
 Books, meanwhile, have been delegated to practitioners and hobbyists.

 As in other subjects, notably economics, the focus on “research” gradually gave rise to diminishing returns.
 The pressures for publication in elite journals with the almost excessive reward in terms of promotion, tenure and overall gravitas has raised concerns about the potential trade-off between research, teaching, leadership and engagement.
 Many a top publication is seen as largely irrelevant to real-life business and practitioners.

-While a number of top schools had the resources to hire individuals who could excel in elite and relevant research (as well as on teaching and leadership) usually with supporting structures and business models and procedures, not everyone could follow.
-And the impact on life-work balance gradually started become excessive.
+While a number of top schools had the resources to hire individuals who could excel in elite and relevant research (as well as on teaching and leadership), usually with supporting structures and business models and procedures, not everyone could follow.
+And the impact on life-work balance gradually started to become excessive.

 Students paying high fees began questioning the relevance of top-tier research to their learning experience.
 Similarly, many businesses and business people questioned the relevance and usefulness of business degrees.
 All this led to calls for change with a gradual re-balancing and more focus on engagement, impact and teaching.